barbarer/HW8-Twitter/README.md

 # HW8-Twitter
 For homework 8 you will be working with Twitter data.

-See HW-Twitter.py for the file that you will modify.
+The instructions are in the HW-Twitter.py file.

 See cache_twitter.json for an example cache file
+See cache_example.py for an example of how to work with a cache See tweepy_example.py for an example of how to work with Twitter data

 Be sure to start this early and get help early if needed.